aptise/lua-resty-peter_sslers/README.md

 the Nginx/lua examples for cache clearing.
 Fallback API requests will notify the Pyramid app that the request should have write-through cache behavior.

+Debugging statements are sent to the nginx server log, so fallback and autocert functions can be debugged by end users.

 ### Caching Note

 In order to maximize performance there are 2 layers of caching WITHIN Nginx/OpenResty:

-* certificates are cached in a LRU cache within a given worker in the native CDATA format for `peter_sslers.lru_cache_duration` seconds (default 60)
+* Certificates are cached in a LRU cache within a given Worker in the native CDATA format for `peter_sslers.lru_cache_duration` seconds (default 60)
-* certificates are cached across all workers in PEM format for `peter_sslers.cert_cache_duration` seconds (default 600)
+* Certificates are cached across all Workers in PEM format for `peter_sslers.cert_cache_duration` seconds (default 600)

 These values can be adjusted.